kavimini/spring-ai-flower-shop-chatbot/README.md

-Flower Shop Chatbot where users can enquire about flowers available and its price.
+Flower Shop Chatbot which allows users to inquire about flowers availability and pricing.
 Google Gemini API is being used to generate responses.